 - Future care and treatment.

-Injuries in a T-bone collision can vary depending on a lot of factors, including:
+Injuries in a T-bone collision can vary depending on several factors, including:

 - Speed of the collision,